 Thus, we appreciate non solicited contributions from authors of any country of the world who submit original research manuscripts, as well as review or analysis articles, and evidence summaries.

 With time, Medwave has become a reference hub for physicians, investigators, students and policy-makers.
 We seek to improve quality of health care in our continent and territories where we reach out and impact care.
 We also seek to enhance the methodological competencies of those who are devoted to studying the reality of health.

 Our mission is to contribute to elevate medical professional standards in Chile and in Latin America, by facilitating access to updated content for doctors and allied professions, overcoming geographical and economic barriers.
 We actively promote evidence-based medicine and making health decisions based on the principles of rationality, efficiency, ethics and social justice.

 Medwave seeks to improve the quality of scientific reporting and research by offering Spanish-speaking academics and investigators a high-quality editorial standard.
-We publish methodological series that cover different aspects of health care research and reporting.
+We publish methodological series that cover different aspects of health research and reporting.
 Our purpose is to strengthen both researchers and student’s skills.

 Medwave does not charge readers for full-text access.
 All of our contents are open to the lay public as well.
 No registration is required to access our content.
-However, if the reader wishes to: receive our table-of-content alerts or other journal-relevant communication; download article PDFs; comment in the forum that is available in every article; then he or she must register here.
+However, if the reader wishes to: submit a manuscript; receive our table-of-content alerts or other journal-relevant communication; download article PDFs; comment in the forum that is available in every article; then he or she must register here.